cgrudz/DataAssimilationBenchmarks.jl/paper.md

 including some of the widely used performance modifications that are used in practice to tune these estimators.
 This software framework was written originally to support the development and intercomparison of methods studied in [@grudzien2021fast].
-Details of the ensemble DA schemes, including pseudo-code for the methods detailing their implementation, and DA experiment benchmark configurations, can be found in the above principal reference.
-Additional details on numerical integration schemes used in this work for simulating the Lorenz-96 model are found in the secondary reference [@grudzien2020numerical].
+Details of the studied ensemble DA schemes, including pseudo-code detailing their implementation, and DA experiment benchmark configurations, can be found in the above principal reference.
+Additional details on numerical integration schemes utilized in this package can be found in the secondary reference [@grudzien2020numerical].

 # Statement of need

-Standard libraries exist for full-scale DA system research and development, e.g., the Data Assimilation Research Testbed (DART)[@anderson2009data], but there are fewer standard options for theoretical research and algorithm development in simple test systems.
+Standard libraries exist for full-scale DA system research and development, e.g., the Data Assimilation Research Testbed (DART) [@anderson2009data], but there are fewer standard options for theoretical research and algorithm development in simple test systems.
 Many basic research frameworks, furthermore, do not include standard operational techniques developed from classical variational methods, due to the difficulty in constructing tangent linear and adjoint codes [@kalnay20074denkf].
-DataAssimilationBenchmarks.jl provides one framework for studying squential filters and smoothers that are commonly used in online, geoscientific prediction settings, including ensemble methods and variational schemes.
+DataAssimilationBenchmarks.jl provides one framework for studying squential filters and smoothers that are commonly used in online, geoscientific prediction settings, including both ensemble methods and variational schemes, with hybrid method planned for future development.

 ## Comparison with similar projects

-Similar projects to DataAssimilationBenchmarks.jl include the DAPPER Python library [@patrick_n_raanes_2018_2029296], DataAssim.jl used by [@vetra2018state], and EnsembleKalmanProcesses.jl [@enkprocesses] of the Climate Modeling Alliance.
+Similar projects to DataAssimilationBenchmarks.jl include the DAPPER Python library [@dapper], DataAssim.jl used by [@vetra2018state], and EnsembleKalmanProcesses.jl [@enkprocesses] of the Climate Modeling Alliance.
 These alternatives are differentiated primarily in that:

   * DAPPER is a Python-based library which is well-established, and includes many of the same estimators and models.
 However, numerical simulations in Python run notably slower than simulations in Julia when numerical routines cannot be vectorized in Numpy [@bezanson2017julia].
-	Particularly, this can make the wide hyper-parameter search intended above computationally challenging without utilizing additional packages such as Numba [@lam2015numba] for code acceleration such as faster for-loops.
+Particularly, this can make the wide hyper-parameter search intended above computationally challenging without utilizing additional packages such as Numba [@lam2015numba] for code acceleration.

   * DataAssim.jl is another established Julia library, but notably lacks an implementation of variational and ensemble-variational techniques.